 Greensward: The batch released last week is still exquisite and a new tower of nearly 300 has been through its first wash.
 The rind on the oldest batch is darker orange with pockets of woodsy brown near the spruce bark; the paste luscious and creamy, tasting like herb butter, roasted veggies, and the wind swirling through a forest canyon.

 Hudson Flower: Hudson Flower for everyone!
 As the fall breezes creep in, everyone should be psyched to bring home a delicious round of fall foliage in the form of orange and yellow mold adorning most rinds of Hudson Flower.
-Cold storage continues to hold the cream line in check.
+Cold storage with sliding metal doors continues to hold the cream line in check.
 Count on gamey, earthy notes teamed with buttery, tangy pockets.

 Chevrot: This pocket sized brainy drum is with us in abundant quantities, ready to surprise goat cheese lovers all over with its lemony, cakey, zippy profile.
 Consider mini Chevrot a filler for the office donut run.
 Why grab one when you can take a dozen to the office and smother them in honey and jam?